Football Official

 Generally, officials will give the player the benefit of the doubt and say he's in the endzone.
 But if he is obviously straddling the line as you describe, he's caused all of us problems.
 It matters where the ball is, not the player.
 But if he throws it, he just screwed the pooch.
 If he throws it backwards, it's alive and the kicking team could recover it.
 If he throws it out of bounds backwards, it's a safety.
 If he throws it forward from the endzone, it's an illegal forward pass and the penalty is marked from the spot of the foul -- safety.

-Asked by Vance about 8 years ago
+Asked by James Dean over 7 years ago

-Asked by Rick about 8 years ago
+Asked by Zach over 8 years ago